Giorgio Battistelli

-His opera Wake was premiered by the Birmingham Opera Company in March 2018 and is inspired by the story of Lazarus being brought back from the dead.
+Battistelli's opera Wake was premiered by the Birmingham Opera Company in March 2018 and is inspired by the story of Lazarus being brought back from the dead.

-In 1994 he founded with some friends the improvisation group entitled Edgard Varèse and an instrumental ensemble named Beat '72.
-From 1985 to 1986 he was host of the Deutscher Akademischer Austauschdienst in Berlin.
-In 1990 he won the SIAE for an opera and in 1993 the Cervo Prize for contemporary music.

-He was also artistic director of the Cantiere Internazionale d'Arte di Montepulciano, the Orchestra Regionale Toscana.
-He is currently director of the music section of the Venice Biennale.
+He was artistic director of the Cantiere Internazionale d'Arte di Montepulciano, the Orchestra Regionale Toscana.

-In 2007 he was artistic director of the Jerwood Opera Writing Programme hosted by Aldeburgh Music.
+He has been director of the music section of the Venice Biennale.

 His music is published by Ricordi and recordings available on Stradivarius.

+Recognition and awards

+In 1990 Battistelli won the SIAE award for an opera, and in 1993 the Cervo Prize for contemporary music.

+He was awarded the Knight Grand Cross of the Order of Merit of the Italian Republic on 27 December 2020.